derRiesenOtter/bachelor/docs/thesis/introduction.typ

 Today the @relu function is commonly used, as it is computational less complex, see @relu_eq.
 $ "ReLU"(x) = cases(x ", if" x gt.eq 0, 0 ", otherwise") $ <relu_eq>

-There are also other more advanced @af::pl today, that do have some advantages over the here mentioned ones, but they are not in focus of this work. @dubey_activation_2022
+There are also other more advanced @af::pl, that do have some advantages over the here mentioned ones, but they are not in focus of this work. @dubey_activation_2022

-Today there are several types of @nn, each designed to handle different tasks.
+There are several types of @nn::pl, each designed to handle different tasks.
 Some of these used during this work will be introduced in the following sections.

 ==== Convolutional Neural Networks

-@cnn::pl are a popular class of @nn::pl that is often used for image classification, speech recognition and many more.
-It typically consists of four components.
+@cnn::pl are a popular class of @nn::pl that are often used for image classification, speech recognition and many more tasks.
+They typically consist of four components.
 A convolutional layer, a pooling layer, an activation function and a fully connected layer.
 In a convolutional layer neurons of one layer are only connected to some neurons of the previous layer.
 These neurons of the previous